-- Design the duct work according to Manual D by the Air Conditioning Contractors of America (ACCA). - The ducts must be properly sized not to exceed 0.30 inches WC pressure drop per 100 feet of equivalent duct at 400 SCFM per nominal ton of cooling capacity. - Duct work should be attached directly to the unit flanges for horizontal applications. - If roof curb is installed, the ducts must be attached to the curb duct supports, not the unit. - It is recommended that the outlet duct be provided with a removable access panel.
+- Design the duct work according to Manual D by the Air Conditioning Contractors of America (ACCA). - The ducts must be properly sized and not exceed 0.2" W.C. pressure drop at 400 scfm per nominal ton of cooling capacity. - Duct work should be attached directly to the unit flanges for horizontal applications. - If roof curb is installed, the ducts must be attached to the curb hangers, not the unit. - It is recommended that the outlet duct be provided with a removable access panel.
 The opening should be accessible when the unit is installed in service and shall be sizes so that smoke or reflected light may be observed inside the casing to indicate the presence of leaks in the heat exchanger.
-The cover for the opening shall be attached in a way that will prevent leaks. - If outside air is utilized as return air to the unit for ventilation or to improve indoor air quality, the system must be designed so that the return air to the unit is not less than 50° F (10° C) during heating operation.
+The cover for the opening shall be attached in a way that will prevent leaks. - If outside air is utilized as return air to the unit for ventilation or to improve indoor air quality, the system must be designed so that the return air to the unit is not less than 50° F (10° C) during heating operation. - If a combination of indoor and outdoor air is used, the ducts and damper system must be designed so that the return air supply to the furnace is equal to the return air supply under normal, indoor return air applications.